Cyphershadow24ar/Leet-Code/README.md

 78. (2075) Decode the Slanted Ciphertext
 79. (2078) Two Furthest Houses With Different Colors
 80. (2092) Find All People With Secret
+81. (2095) Delete the Middle Node of a Linked List
-81. (2106) Maximum Fruits Harvested After at Most K Steps
+82. (2106) Maximum Fruits Harvested After at Most K Steps
 73. (2110) Number of Smooth Descent Periods of a Stock
 74. (2125) Number of Laser Beams in a Bank
 75. (2141) Maximum Running Time of N Computers